This super easy cow cookie tutorial is such a blast to make. Perfect for a farm themed party or just because.Best of all they’re easy to make!

 How long in advance can I make them?

-You can make them up to a week in advance but they need to be stored in an airtight container.
+This Cow Cookies Tutorial is very easy to make and you make them up to a week in advance but they need to be stored in an airtight container.